turingschool/front-end-curriculum/lessons/module-1/js-1.md

 - Step 1: declare the variable and it's value
 - Step 2: call the variable
-- Step 3: dance for joy at seeing our assigned value of "Hello, variable!"
+- Step 3: dance for joy at seeing our assigned value of "Fred Rogers"

 Until you've added the assignment operator and the variable value, the variable is considered _undefined_.